sis00337/Pycharm-For-Dummies/docs/customization.md

 **Recommended**
 {: .label .label-blue }
     It is a good practice to commit and push often;
-    Committing and pushing after coding a function is ideal.
+    committing and pushing after coding a function is ideal.

 ---
 ## Side-note